hundeo:

 Chow chow happy

-The fuzzy Chow-Chow with its characteristic bluish tongue comes in two coat lengths and various coat colors from black to cream, but always solid.
-This very old dog breed, originally from China, is considered headstrong (some describe it as stubborn) and can serve well as a guard dog, for example.
-However, many Chow-Chow owners also keep them for their bear-like appearance.
+The fluffy Chow-Chow, with its distinctive bluish tongue, comes in two coat lengths and various coat colors from black to cream, but always solid.
+This ancient breed, which originated in China, is considered to be headstrong (some describe it as stubborn) and can serve well as a watchdog, for example.
+However, many Chow owners also keep them for their bear-like appearance.
 But beware: the Chow-Chow is not a playful cuddler and definitely not a dog for beginners.
-He needs education, respect for his independent character and coat care.
-With respectable breeders the prices for a Chow-Chow often start at 2000 Euro.
-With prize-winning parents, they can sometimes rise to 8000 euros.
+It needs training, respect for its independent character, and grooming.
+From reputable breeders, prices for a Chow-Chow often start at $2000 USD.
+With award-winning parents, they can sometimes go up to 8000 USD.

 6. Samoyed